Uniform Asymptotic Inference and the Bootstrap After Model Selection: Examples

 \subsection{P-value examples}

-We begin in a low-dimensional setting with $n=50$ and $d=10$.
-Each column of the predictor matrix $X \in \R^{50 \times 10}$ was generated independently, according to the following mixture distribution: with equal probability, the column was filled with i.i.d.\ $N(0,1)$ entries, i.i.d.\ $\mathrm{Bern}(0.5)$ entries, or i.i.d.\ $\mathrm{SN}(0,1,5)$ entries, where $\mathrm{SN}(0,1,5)$ denotes the skewed normal distribution \citep{skewnormal} having shape parameter 5.
-We then scaled columns of $X$ to have unit norm.
-To be clear, we generated such a matrix $X$ once, and it then remained fixed throughout the simulations.
+We begin by studying a low-dimensional setting with $n=50$ and $d=10$.
+We defined predictors $X \in \R^{50 \times 10}$, by drawing the columns independently according to the following mixture distribution: with equal probability, a column was filled with i.i.d.\ entries from $N(0,1)$, $\mathrm{Bern}(0.5)$, or $SN(0,1,5)$, where $SN(0,1,5)$ denotes the skew normal distribution \citep{ohagan1976bayes} with shape parameter equal to 5.
+We then scaled the columns of $X$ to have unit norm.
+The underlying mean was defined as $\theta = X\beta_0$, where $\beta_0 \in \R^{10}$ has its first 2 components equal to $-4$ and $4$, and the rest set to 0.
+Over 500 repetitions, we drew a response $Y \in \R^{50}$ from \eqref{eq:model}, with i.i.d.\ errors, and 4 different choices for the error distribution: normal, Laplace, uniform, and skew normal.
+In each case, we centered the error distribution, and we scaled it to have variance $\sigma^2=1$ (for the skew normal distribution, we used a shape parameter 5).
+Every 10 repetitions, the predictor matrix $X$ was regenerated according to the prescription described above.